ex0-tekk/Diabolist-VR/Readme.md

 - This mod list is a loot hoarders dream ...and with that in mind, every new character you create starts with a carry weight ring of 10,000.

-- All nonsense weapon and armor enchantments from the Summermyst Enchantments mod have been removed, this makes for awesome enchantment combinations for all the items they apply too, you will likely need to crank difficulty as you level up and find Legendary & Mythic items, you will become quite powerful.
+- All nonsense weapon and armor enchantments from the Summermyst Enchantments mod have been removed, this makes for awesome enchantment combinations for all the items they apply too, you will likely need to crank difficulty as you level up and find Legendary & Mythic items, before long you will become quite powerful.

 - Staying true to the original Skyrim content, there are no major storyline addons or game-changing town/city/quest overhauls, however, there are still plenty of noticable changes, it's a large yet surprisingly straight-forward mod list, the Dragonborn storyline and Civil War are still the focal point and on par with vanilla.